PaulKinlan/paul.kinlan.me/content/2018-08-24-querying-topsites.markdown

 could use it to get a snapshot of the data and get a high-level understanding of how people might experience the web in the country.

-The good news is that it is not too hard analyse the Lighthouse data in HTTPArchive.
+The good news is that it is not too hard to analyse the Lighthouse data in HTTPArchive.

 For my needs though, the harder part is to get a lock on what a 'top site' in